Alireza-Foroughi-uk/Alireza-Foroughi-UK/README.md

 🌿 I enjoy: continuous learning • reading • maintaining a healthy lifestyle • and listening to podcasts 📈

-🌟 Worked on projects for British Airways, British Telecom, and JP Morgan
+🌟 Worked on ML, data science, and business projects

 👨🏻‍🎓 Master's in Computer Science